 Personal tax rates in Belgium

 The additional tax is payable on taxpayers resident in a Belgian area which is between 5-8.5% of the income tax payable above.
 In addition, you also have to pay up to 15% of the dividend income earned from a foreign company.
-So if your UK LTD Company pays you a dividend as a director and you are on a local assignment in Belgium you have to declare the said dividend.
+So if your UK limited company pays you a dividend as a director and you are on a local assignment in Belgium, you have to declare the said dividend.

 Most Popular Pages

 If you need any further help or advice, try these most popular links.